Think Systemically

 openLCA

-openLCA is an open source and free software for sustainability and life cycle assessment.
-This software provides detailed insights into calculation and analysis results, and will help you to identify and visualize main drivers throughout the life cycle of your products and services.
+openLCA is an open-source life cycle assessment software that will help you find high-impact areas across the life cycle of your products or services.
+It supports access to nearly 100,000 sustainability data sets that can be integrated into your own assessments.
 The openLCA website also provides training, case studies, and access to free and commercial LCA databases provided by various institutions.
 There are also comprehensive tutorial videos to get you started.

 Systems Thinking Tools